ARM-software/Arm-2D/README.md

       - Provide dynamic dirty region tracking
       - Double-buffered Angle and Scale updating
   - A `img2c.py` for generating arm-2d resources from user specified images
-  - A `ttf2c.py` for generating user customized font from user specified TrueType Fonts
+  - A `ttf2c.py` for generating user customized A1, A2, A4 and A8 fonts from an user specified TrueType Font

 - **Ready and Welcome 3rd party adoption**